qrzn23/min/wip/magick/content.md

 **Now this fine body perceives a universe which we do not ordinarily perceive.** It does not necessarily perceive the universe which we do normally perceive, so although in this body I can pass through the roof, it does not follow that I shall be able to tell what the weather is like.
 I might do so, or I might not; but if I could not, it would not prove that I was deceiving myself in supposing that I had passed through the roof. **This body, which is called by varions authors the Astral double, body of Light, body of fire, body of desire, fine body, scin-laeca and numberless other naines is naturally fitted to perceive objects of its own class... in particular, the phantoms of the astral plane.

-There is some sort of vague and indeterminate relation between the Astrals and the Materials ; and it is possible, with great experience, to deduce facts about material things from the astral aspect which they present to the eyes of the Body of Light.^[This is because there is a certain necessary correspondence between planes; as in the case of an Anglo-Indian’s liver and his temper.
+There is some sort of vague and indeterminate relation between the Astrals and the Materials; and it is possible, with great experience, to deduce facts about material things from the astral aspect which they present to the eyes of the Body of Light.^[This is because there is a certain necessary correspondence between planes; as in the case of an Anglo-Indian’s liver and his temper.
 The relation appears “vague and indeterminate” only in so far as one happens to be ignorant of the laws which State the case.
 The situation is analogous to that of the chemist before the discovery of the law of “Combining Weights”, etc.]

 This astral plane is so varied and so changeable that several clairvoyants looking at the same thing might give totally different accounts of what they saw; yet they might each make correct deductions.
 In looking at a man the first clairvoyant might say : “The lines of force are all drooping”; the second : “It seems all dirtv and spotty”; a third; “The Aura looks very ragged.”
 Yet all might agree in deducing that the man was in ill-health.
 In any case, all such deductions are rather unreliable.
 One must be a highly skilled man before one can trust one’s vision.
 A great many people think that they are extremely good at the business, when in fact they have only made some occasional shrewd guesses (which they naturally remember) in the course of hundreds of forgotten failures.
 The only way to test clairvoyance is to keep a careful record of every experiment made.
 For example, <span class="small-caps">Frater O. M.</span> once gave a clairvoyant a waistcoat to psychometrize.
 He made 56 statements about the owner of the waistcoat; of these 4 were notably right; 17, though correct, were of that class of statement which is true of almost everybody.
 The remainder were wrong.
 It was concluded from this that he showed no evidence of any special power.
 In fact, his bodily eyes — if he could discern Tailoring — would have served him better, for he thought the owner of the vest was a corn-chandler, instead of an earl, as he is.